KyleAMathews/typography.js/docs/why.md

-## What is a declarative typgraphy API?
+## What is a declarative typography API?
 Declarative & Imperative are the two basic types of programming.

 Imperative is the oldest and still most common way to program.
 Most